 Another growing topic in scientific research is the role of gut bacteria in GI disorders and beyond.
 This is an area of science that I find truly fascinating!
 Here are a few interesting poster abstracts that I would like to share with you:

 - Methane producing bacteria and gastric emptying–there is a trend towards delayed gastric emptying among individuals that have higher levels of methane producing gut bacteria.
-(My take away: if you get breath tested for bacterial overgrowth–be sure both hydrogen and methane gases are measured–this may give more insights into your GI symptoms)
+(My take away: if you get breath tested for bacterial overgrowth–be sure both hydrogen and methane gases are measured–this may give more insights into your GI symptoms) ? role in gastroparesis!!